cpfaff/rtematres/README.md

 rtematres.api.conversion.id_term(given = "Contex")
 ```

 This reverse case also has its own alias to the function.
-This feels semantically
+This feels
-more native when writing and reading your codee.
+semantically more native when writing and reading code.

 ```
 rtematres.api.conversion.term_id(given = "Contex")